 People go on all kinds of detox diets to clear their body of unwanted toxins.
 A digital detox, on the other hand, attempts to clear the mind of all the unwanted bleeps of messenger apps, from the insistent ping of Facebook, and from the myriad other distractions of the virtual world, thus enabling us to focus on what truly matters in our lives.
 It is „a period of time during which a person refrains from using electronic devices such as smartphones or computers, regarded as an opportunity to reduce stress or focus on social interaction in the physical world“ (Oxford Dictionary, Cambridge Dictionary)

-What better way to achieve this than to go up the gangway, only to meet and make new friends aboard a small ship?
+What better way to achieve this than to go up the gangway, only to meet and make new friends while at sea?

 You are not alone, or what the research says: